ahanapradhan/PRISM/README.md

 #### src

-The `src` directory contains code `unmasque' code, extended with the notion of FIT-ness, and the full implementation of PRISM extractors.
+The `src` directory contains code `PRISM' code: which is `unmasque' core extended with the notion of FIT-ness, and the full implementation of PRISM extractors.
 #### test

 (obsolete) The `test` directory houses unit test cases for each extractor module.
 These tests are crucial for ensuring the reliability and correctness of the code.